xutocode02/christmas-wordle/README.md

 Last year, I decided to surprise my girlfriend with a trip to Paris over New Year's.
 I wanted to make the surprise a surprise, and therefore
 I coded this classic wordle app that reveals the destination (PARIS).

+Example screenshots of the app can be found in the screenshots folder!